Find medical bill errors.

 Closely examine your operating and hospital room charges.
 For example, if you were in a semi-private hospital room, ensure you were not charged a higher price for a private room.
 Or maybe you did ask for a semi-private room but one wasn't available for you, so ensure you were not charged anyway for that private room.
 Also, make sure you weren't charged, or double billed, for more medication than anesthesiologist records show you received in the operating room, and ensure the same with other drugs in the hospital room.

 As you can probably tell, the process is complicated.
 If you can't find any errors, then yet another solution is to look into whether a charity or other non-profit organization can help you with paying for medical bills or health care services.
 Some of these organization have assistance they can provide or at least refer patients.
-Continue.
+More on charity services that help with bills.